 Combining THC-O and Delta-8 gives a feeling that is more like traditional THC.
 So while it will still pack more of a kick than Delta-8 on its own, it will not be as potent as THC-O. In essence, you get a nice balance between the two.

 Legality is always a sticky subject, as the laws on CBD and THC are sometimes murky.
 The good news is that federal law is crystal clear about it.
 Producers manufacture THC-O and Delta-8 from hemp, and thanks to the Farm Bill passed in 2018, they are legal at the federal level.

 The bad news is that THC and Delta-8 can still be made illegal at the state level.
 Several states in America have banned Delta-8 and any other analogous products.
 Other states have only banned Delta-8 specifically, so there are some workarounds to getting THC legally.

 At any rate, it is always best to check the legality in your state before making a purchase online.
 Because of the Farm Bill, companies can send THC and CBD through the United States Postal Service.
-The legality of mailing them means you are free to purchase these products through the internet, providing your state permits their sale.
+The legality of mailing them means you can purchase these products online, provided your state permits their sale.

 So, that’s that when it comes to THC-O versus Delta-8.